Opportunity

 The 2019 Australian Infrastructure Audit found that Australia could provide global leadership and innovation in the energy sector by leveraging its natural resources and high-quality research institutions.

 These improvements could have a range of benefits, including reducing methane emissions, increasing helium recovery and sales, and accelerating workforce training conducted in a live environment.
-The facility is likely to operate as a cooperative research centre, with potential opportunities for open-access to subject matter experts.

-Proponent to identify initiatives and develop options (Stage 2 of Infrastructure Australia’s Assessment Framework).
+Proponent to identify and analyse potential investment options (Stage 2 of Infrastructure Australia’s Assessment Framework).